visitworld123/Twin-sight/README.md

 `--comm_round`: Global Communication round.

-`--SSFL_setting`: Which SSFL setting we standalone, you can choose 'partial_client' or 'partial_data'.
+`--SSFL_setting`: Which SSFL setting we standalone, you can choose `partial_client` or `partial_data`.
 Partial_client (PC) means partial clients have fully-labeled data, and other clients have fully-unlabeled data.
 It is also the focus of our discussion in this paper.
 Partial_data (PD) means every client has partially labeled data.

 `--SSL_method`: The pesudo-label strategy.
-We can choose 'fixmatch' or 'freematch'.
+We can choose `fixmatch` or `freematch`.

 `--model`: There are three different models we can choose which represents different self-supervised model including `SemiFed_SimCLR`, `SemiFed_SimSiam`, `SemiFed_BYOL`.